Kane (wrestler): Legacy

-Kane is considered by many to be one of the greatest professional wrestlers of all time.
+Many WWE wrestlers have described Kane as one the best wrestlers of all time.
 Veteran wrestler Ric Flair described Kane as "the best in the world", while Big Show dubbed him "the best big man ever".

-Kane signing autographs for fans in Richmond, Virginia on 30th March 2025.

-Following the announcement of Kane entering the WWE Hall of Fame, many wrestlers paid tribute to Kane calling him “one of the greatest in and out of the ring” and a “true leader”.
+Following the announcement of Kane entering the WWE Hall of Fame, many wrestlers paid tribute to Kane calling him "one of the greatest in and out of the ring" and a "true leader".
 Booker T described Kane as a “good worker” and someone who was always willing to go the extra mile and could be used on any show.
 The Undertaker stated during an episode of the Six Feet Under podcast that if he were to start a wrestling promotion, the first person he would pick would be Kane.
-Taker noted “If I was to start a wrestling company and I had to pick my first guy, I would pick Kane.
+Undertaker observed: If I was to start a wrestling company and I had to pick my first guy, I would pick Kane.
 One, he can work with anybody.
 Two, he knows exactly what his gimmick is, he knows what his gimmick isn't.
 Three, he's going to do business.
 And four, he's a human being that people wish their kids to be.
 I mean, so you have all of those things with him.
-You have pretty much the total package”.
+You have pretty much the total package."

+In 2011, Bleacher Report included Kane on their list of the 100 greatest wrestlers of all time calling him "a great performer."
+Similarly Sports Illustrated also included him on their 2016, list of the 101 greatest wrestlers of all time.
+In the WWE’s official list of the 30 best big men of all time Kane ranked at number 4 being dubbed "the most adaptable big man that ever was."

-Despite no longer being a full-time active performer for WWE, Kane still holds several records at the Royal Rumble, including the record for the most appearances in a Royal Rumble match at 20, the quickest elimination of another competitor at 1.9 seconds and the highest cumulative total eliminations at 46, a record he has held since the 2015 Royal Rumble Match.
-Kane was also the first ever man to enter a 40-man Royal Rumble Match at entrant 40, which took place in the 2011 Royal Rumble Match.
+Kane holds several records at the Royal Rumble, including the record for the most appearances in a Royal Rumble match at 20, the quickest elimination of another competitor at 1.9 seconds and the highest cumulative total eliminations at 46, a record he has held since the 2015 Royal Rumble.
 Kane also still holds the record for the shortest Money in the Bank cash-in in history, where he cashed in on Rey Mysterio just 50 minutes after winning the contract at the 2010 event.
 This also made Kane the first male wrestler to ever to cash-in on the same night.